playbeing/dinish/docs/index.md

 - Latin-1 Supplement: complete
 - Plus ISO 8859-15 characters missing in the above.

+## OpenType features

+By default, numbers are proportionally spaced.
+For use in spreadsheets or other tabular document formats, tabular numbers are available that line up vertically.
+In libreOffice, use the Features button in the Font Style dialog, or type the font name as `Dinish:tnum` in the font selector.
+In CSS, use `font-feature-settings: "tnum";`.

 ## Information for Contributors

 This Font Software is licensed under the [SIL Open Font License, Version 1.1](https://raw.githubusercontent.com/playbeing/dinish/master/OFL-1.1.txt).